open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - A `Context`.
 - The carrier that holds propagation fields.
-- the `Setter` invoked for each propagation key to add or remove.
+- The `Setter` invoked for each propagation key to add or remove.

 ### Inject